Osman I: Death

 According to the sources that say Osman lived to hear of the fall of Bursa, Orhan rushed back to Söğüt to inform his father of his great victory.
 Once he reached it, he was immediately summoned to Osman, who was on his death-bed.
 Soon after Osman heard the news, he died from natural causes.
 However, Osman managed to name Orhan to be his successor, although the latter was not Osman's first-born.
-Yet the dead Emir believed that Orhan was better fit to rule than his elder half-brother Alâeddin, who was more passive and pious than Orhan.
+Yet the dying Sultan believed that Orhan was better fit to rule than his elder half-brother Alâeddin, who was more passive and pious than Orhan.
 As for the exact cause of Osman's death, it is well known that he suffered from gout for several years, which seemingly caused his eventual death.
 This is confirmed by what Aşıkpaşazade mentioned in Tevarih-i Âl-i Osman when he talked about the late period of Osman's life, saying: "Osman had a bad foot from which he experienced severe pain".
 It is noted that Aşıkpaşazade used a similar expression when he talked about the death of Sultan Mehmed the Conqueror: "The cause of his death was the issue in his feet".
 It is now known that gout is a genetic disease in the Ottoman dynasty, and many sultans suffered from it.